ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ## Integration Flow for Phishing Investigation Use Case

 <p>
-The Exchange Online integration primary use case is monitoring and control email activities in Exchange Online (Office 365 Outlook in the cloud) and to protect against inbound malicious emails.
+The Exchange Online integration primary use case is monitoring and controling email activities in Exchange Online (Office 365 Outlook in the cloud) and to protect against inbound malicious emails.
 <p>
 To use the integration, you can run the Query Messages rule from the Action menu of an Incident.
 From this rule you can search a single email address, a list of email addresses or the entire tenant.
 Results of the query will be returned in the Exchange Online Message Query Results data table on the Exchange Online incident tab.
 Each row in the data table contains information from one message and the following actions can be performed on each message when it's state is Active in the Status column :